pisocrob/SSZS/README.md

 # Current State

 I am currently working on the XML parsing to store information about each captain/voyage.
 Basic writer functionality exists.
+(And on this branch, it is broken).

 # Next Steps

 Fixing the current AttributeError bug and merging with master

-# Notes

-As Java is/was my first language I am using the same naming conventions here.
-I am aware of PEPMy thinking being that I already use it so I'm sticking with it.
-A lot of people seem to use mixedCase for Python. snake_case_is_really_ugly.